oqolarte/oblong/content/project/site.md

 At least I retained the important bits on how HTML works, and I'm not starting from zero.

 I'd like to say that I dedicate this to my former self, who couldn't seem to grasp the importance of web design.
+Even today, I can only rely on Hugo, a working knowledge in HTML and CSS, and a little bit of patience to set everything up.

 Here are some other sites from which I got inspiration:
 - Low-tech Magazine, the [solar-powered one](https://solar.lowtechmagazine.com).
 Their article on [how to build a low-tech website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html) is eye-opening.